sk12k/CloudComputingFundamentals/Cloud-Fundamentals.md

 4. Compute on Cloud
    1. Understanding Compute on Cloud
    2. Working with Compute on AWS
-      1. Create and EC2 instance and connect
    3. Working with Compute on Azure
-      1.
    4. Working with Compute on GCP

 5. Storage on Cloud